kleinschmidt/diss/chapters/01_introduction.md

 Chapter NNN introduces the _ideal adapter_, a novel computational framework for understanding speech perception in the face of non-stationarity.
-This framework provides an explanation for a range of strategies that listeners use to cope with variability in the statistics of speech sounds, from rapidly adapting to unfamiliar talkers to recognizing familiar talkers and generalizing to talkers who are similar to previously encountered talkers.
+This framework offers a solution to the longstanding problem of talker variability in speech perception, providing an explanation for the range of strategies that listeners use to cope with variability in the statistics of speech sounds.
+These strategies range from rapidly adapting to unfamiliar talkers to recognizing familiar talkers and generalizing to talkers who are similar to previously encountered talkers.
 The central idea of this framework is that because of the nature of the speech signal, robust speech perception requires that listeners simultaneously infer _what_ is being said, _how_ linguistic units are realized probabilistically in the current context, and _who_ the current talker is, in relation to other talkers.
 Formalizing this as hierarchical probabilistic inference, this chapter shows that a simple belief updating model captures a range of rapid adaptation phenomena, and effectively predicts adaptation in novel, previously untested conditions.
 The rest of this chapter lays out, at a conceptual level, how treating speech perception as a hierarchical inference process unifies the large and often superficially contradictory literature on how listeners cope with talker variability.
 At the same time, it develops novel predictions that open up directions for future work.
 The chapter closes by considering the broader relevance of this framework speech perception and language comprehension more broadly.
-This chapter was published as @Kleinschmidt2015.
+This chapter was published as
+@Kleinschmidt2015.

 Chapter NNN explores the connection between distributional learning, sensory adaptation, and speech perception.
 One of the surprising findings from Chapter